meteor/galaxy-docs/content/dns.md

 If your app is deployed at a subdomain such as `www.mycompany.com` or `app.mycompany.com`, simply add a CNAME record to your DNS provider pointing to:

-- `us-east-1.galaxy-ingress.meteor.com` for applications in the us-east-1 region.
+- `us-east-1.galaxy-ingress.meteor.com` for applications in the US East region.

-- `eu-west-1.galaxy-ingress.meteor.com` for applications in the eu-west-1 region.
+- `eu-west-1.galaxy-ingress.meteor.com` for applications in the EU West region.

 Ensure the hostname you [deployed to](deploy-quickstart.html) matches the [fully qualified domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) of your app (i.e `app.mycompany.com`).